Threat from Iran to U.S. forces in Iraq remains 'significant': senior U.S. diplomat

-Speaking to reporters in a teleconference, David Schenker, assistant secretary of Near Eastern Affairs at the U.S. State Department, did not give details about the threat, but said: “It continues to be significant.”
+David Schenker, assistant secretary of Near Eastern Affairs, did not give details about the threat, but told reporters in a teleconference: “It continues to be significant.”

-Iran-backed paramilitary groups have regularly been shelling bases in Iraq that host U.S. forces, as well as the area around the U.S. embassy in Baghdad.
+Iran-backed paramilitary groups have regularly been shelling bases in Iraq that host U.S. forces, and the area around the U.S. embassy in Baghdad.

-On Monday, three Katyushka rockets landed near a district in southern Iraq that houses workers for foreign oil companies, including U.S. oil service company Halliburton.
+On Monday, three Katyusha rockets landed near a district in southern Iraq that houses workers for foreign oil companies, including U.S. oil service company Halliburton.
 No casualties or damage were reported.

 Last week, Trump said Iran or its proxies planned a sneak attack on U.S. targets in Iraq, and warned they would pay a “very heavy price” but gave no details.